2i2c-org/2i2c-org.github.io/content/jobs/_index.md

 ### We have competitive pay and great benefits 📊

 2i2c believes that it's important for non-profit work to pay competitively with the tech industry.
-See [more information on our salaries and compensation](#salaries-and-benefits).
-We are also a remote-first organization with team practices that can be spread across the world.
+See below for more information on our salaries and compensation philosophy.
+We are also a distributed organization with team practices that can be spread across the world.

 ### We support research and education 🔬